marcinjahn/puff/README.md

 If you try to run the binary on a Mac from your terminal, you will most likely get a warning "puff cannot be opened because the developer cannot be verified."
-To get around that, open Finder in the location where you extracted puff, right-click it and click *Open*.
+To get around that, open Finder in the location where you extracted Puff, right-click it and click *Open*.
 Then, click *Open* again in the pop-up that appears.
-From now on, you'll be able to run puff from the terminal.
+From now on, you'll be able to run Puff from the terminal.

 > Note that GitHub Release binaries are published only for x86 architecture at
 > the moment, which is non-ideal for machines like M1-based macs.